DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/70 Configure Master-Detail Interface.md

-The master-detail interface adds an expandable section that contains detail data (*"detail section"*) to a standard data row (*"master row"*).
-The detail section can contain anything.

-Master-detail data representation is configured in the [masterDetail](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/) object.
-To specify detail sections' contents, implement the [template](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/#template).
-Users can expand and collapse details sections if you set the [enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/#enabled) option to **true**:
+**DataGrid** allows you to display expandable detail sections under data rows.
+To configure such data display, use the [masterDetail](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/) object.
+Set the [enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/#enabled) option to **true** and specify a [template](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/#template) that will serve as detail section content:

 ---
 ##### jQuery